 Veterans Day Tribute

 The Veterans Group works to support service members, veterans and their families through legal, pro bono and community service activities.
-From 2016 to 2020, Holland & Knight has provided more than 24,850 pro bono hours for veteran/military-related matters.
+From 2016 to 2023, Holland & Knight has provided almost 40,000 pro bono hours for veteran/military-related matters.

-Our Veterans Group's goal is do good work by raising awareness and by providing pro bono and community service for veterans and their families in each of the cities where we have offices.
-In 2020, members of our firm dedicated 6,373 hours toward veteran- and military-related pro bono matters.
-Our firm is recognized frequently for our commitment to veteran initiatives, and this year we received our ninth consecutive ABA Military Pro Bono Project Outstanding Services Award.
+Our Veterans Group's goal is "Do Good Work."
+And that mission is accomplished by raising awareness and by providing pro bono and community service for veterans and their families, in the cities and surrounding areas where each of our offices are located throughout the country.
+Since 2016, our firm has devoted nearly 40,000 pro bono hours with a total value of more than $26 million.
+And our attorneys and staff have prepared and delivered care packages to service members deployed around the globe.
+In 2022 alone, members of our firm dedicated over 5,500 hours toward veteran and military-related pro bono matters, which reached a value of nearly $4 million.
+Last year, Holland & Knight received the Outstanding Services Award from the ABA Military and Veterans Legal Center's Military Pro Bono Project, and several of our attorneys were recognized individually for their extraordinary pro bono services.
 Our Veterans Group is at the forefront of military and veteran initiatives nationwide, and we are fortunate to collaborate with many organizations that share our core values.
 At Holland & Knight, we honor the courageous efforts of all veterans, including our very own.